variousauthors/matching_game/NEXTSTEPS.md

     starts to fade to black with every keypress, pulling a "these robotic hearts of mine"
     - at some point the game should wipe the save
-[ ] in the start and end states, we should hear the whistling wind [ ] make hardening more clearly negative
+[x] in the start and end states, we should hear the whistling wind [x] make hardening more clearly negative
-    - a harsher sound effect?
     x perhaps if they harden a block before breaking a block, just fade back to white and start over x a little heavy handed...